-empower SCIEmpowerSCI is a 2-week residential program that has been hosted at Stony Brook University for the past several years.
+EmpowerSCI is a week-long residential program hosted three times a year in Rhode Island and Montana with the assistance of Stony Brook DPT, OT and Health Science faculty, alumni and student volunteers.
 It caters to individuals who sustained an injury to their cervical spinal cord.
 The program focuses not only on formal rehabilitation through PT, OT, and recreational therapy; but, more importantly, rehabilitation counseling, peer mentoring, and knowledge-sharing between individuals who are going through similar challenges and experiences.
 Each program addresses the unique needs of the client through both individual and group therapy sessions, with client-developed goals to maximize the client’s ability to lead a happier, more meaningful and more independent life.
 EmpowerSCI, Incorporated, focuses to allow individuals with spinal cord injuries the opportunity to participate in successful rehabilitation during a time in their lives where they are motivated, healed (both mentally and orthopedically) and have the potential to succeed.
-Stony Brook faculty members, alumni and PT student volunteers assist to enable participants to try different adaptive sports such as handcycling, kayaking, swimming, yoga, adaptive aquatics, and dancing.
-The EmpowerSCI staff is composed primarily of volunteers, most of them Stony Brook students and alumni from our physical therapy, occupational therapy, and health sciences programs.
+The program provides participants with an opportunity to explore various adaptive sports such as handcycling, kayaking, swimming, yoga, adaptive aquatics, and dancing.

 Just for Kicks